 Rhodiola Improves Brain Functions

-These effects result in improves cognitive functions of the cerebral cortex.
-This improves attention, memory, and learning functions of the prefrontal and frontal cortex.
+These effects result in improves the cognitive functions of the cerebral cortex.
+This improves attention, memory, and learning functions of the prefrontal, and frontal cortex.

 Rhodiola Rosea Gives Relief in Stress